addyosmani/backbone-fundamentals/index.md

 ##Application HTML

 Now let's take a look at our application's static HTML.
-We're going to need an `<input>` for creating new todos a `<ul id="todo-list" />` for listing the actual todos, and a section containing some operations, such as clearing completed todos.
+We're going to need an `<input>` for creating new todos, a `<ul id="todo-list" />` for listing the actual todos, and a section containing some operations, such as clearing completed todos.

 ```
   <section id="todoapp">